qwertie/ecsharp/doc/lemp/lemp-code-gen-and-analysis.md

 LeMP is a useful code generation and code analysis tool.
 QED.
 Let me know if you have any questions, and what you're doing with it!

 **Tip**: when using LeMP, keep your Error List open.
 An error in your `example.ecs` file will often lead to more errors in your `example.out.cs` file, but unfortunately Visual Studio often puts errors from the `*.out.cs` file first, so when diagnosing errors, you'll have to look near the _end_ of the error list first for any errors in your `*.ecs` file.

+**Tip**: Because there is no IntelliSense in ecs files, learn to love [`partial class`](https://msdn.microsoft.com/en-us/library/wa80x488.aspx?f=255&MSPPError=-2147217396).
+You may find it useful to break up some of your classes into two parts, one in an .ecs file (so you can use LeMP macros), and another in a .cs file (so you can use IntelliSense).

 Help wanted
 -----------